bforsbe/OccuPy/docs/Troubleshooting/other_trbl.md

    not limit the modification to areas inside it_.

 ## The estimated scale looks like my local resolution
-**OccuPy** estimates the scale.
+OccuPy estimates the scale.
 The scale decreases due to **both** lower resolution and lower occupancy.
 Since it is not possible to trivially separate these factors, the current approach to estimate occupancy as separate from lower resolution is to low-pass filter the input before estimating the local scale.
-This is turned on by default when amplifying or attenuating the map, to minimize over-amplification of low-scale components that are simply low resolution.
-If one is just estimating scale but wants to reduce resolution-dependent effects, the low-pass filtration before scale-estimation can be activated by either --lp-scale or --occupancy.
-It should then be combined with --lowpass/-lp or --resolution/-r to specify the worst resolution among the components for which occupancy is to be estimated.
+This is turned on
+when amplifying or attenuating the map, to minimize over-amplification of low-scale components that are simply low resolution.
+If one is just estimating scale, but still wants to reduce resolution-dependent effects, the low-pass filtration before scale-estimation can be used.
+It should then be combined a low-pass filter to specify the worst resolution among the components for which occupancy is to be estimated.
 For membrane proteins, see [here](#my-membrane-or-detergent-looks-funny).

-In the absence of variable occupancy, local scale does actually approximate the local resolution.
-If you would like to include resolution-dependent factors during amplification or attenuation (which is not recommended), you can do so by using --raw_scale, which does the opposite of --lp-scale.

 ## My membrane or detergent looks funny
 Membranes are lower in resolution due to their amorphous nature which cannot be coherently averaged.
 Because this reduces the local scale, membranes are estimated at low scale.
 The estimated scale of membranes are thus **not** a measure of relative density or occupancy.
-The low-pass filtration intended to reduce influence of resolution-dependent scale factors is only an approximate measure, so that the precise meaning of the local scale of membrane and another amorphous regions (as estimated by **OccuPy**) is not well-defined.
+The low-pass filtration intended to reduce influence of resolution-dependent scale factors is only an approximate measure, so that the precise meaning of the local scale of membrane and another amorphous regions (as estimated by OccuPy) is not well-defined.
 The lower scale generally reflects intuition however, and permits weak attenuation to de-emphasize these regions to make visualization easier.